RedBeardLab/rediSQL/doc/docs/references.md

 This command compiles a statement string into a [sqlite statement][sqlite_stmt] and associate such statement to an identifier.

-The same limitation of [REDISQL.EXEC][exec] regarding multiple statements in the same string.
-Only the first SQL statement (from the beginning to the first semicolon `;`) get compiled into a sqlite statement.

-Using this command you can insert parameters using the special symbol `?`, those parameters will be bind to the statements when you are executing the statement itself.
+Using this command you can insert parameters using the special symbol `?NNN`, those parameters will be bind to the statements when you are executing the statement itself.

-For now only the `?` syntax is supported.
+For now only the `?NNN` syntax is supported, where `N` is a digit (Ex. `?1`, `?2`, `?3` ...)

 This command does not execute anything against the database, but simply store the sqlite statements into a dictionary associated with the identifier provided (`stmt_identifier`).
 Then it stores the information regarding the statement in the metadata table in order to provide a simple way to restore also the statements.